 - with at least 500GB of disk space, and

-See here for more information about server requirements.
+See here for more details about server requirements.

 Ports are [for the most part] bound only to the internal

-See here for more information about Cloud Storage requirements and running Saltbox without it.
+See here for more details about Cloud Storage requirements and running Saltbox without it.

-See here for more information about Plex account requirements.
+See here for more details about Plex account requirements.